ahsan598/devops-projects-hands-on/docker/drupal-docker-image/README.md

 ### 🎯 Objective

-Set up a Drupal 10 site with a MariaDB backend using Docker Compose.
+Set up a Drupal-10 site with a MariaDB backend using Docker Compose.
 This project demonstrates:
  - Container orchestration with Docker Compose
  - Custom Drupal image with a Bootstrap-based theme
  - Persistent volumes for data